Establishing an Effective Beer Costing Program in the Brewpub

 Total Beer Cost % = Total Beer Cost / Revenue from House Beer Sales

 On Labor Costs, if your brewer wears many hats (as often they do), you will want to segregate that time out from what you allocate to beer costs.
 If he or she is 75-percent brewer, 25-percent front-of-house manager, then only count 75 percent of labor expense to the brewery.

 Allocating utility costs can be tricky because brewpubs also have kitchens, restaurants, and bars drawing a lot of power in addition to the brewery.
 A one-time analysis of the distribution of your power uses may be helpful, but on an ongoing basis it is appropriate to use a static percentage in assigning utility costs to your beer.
 Any month-to-month variances are going to cost more to figure out than the value they’ll provide in your analysis.

 With any item in my analysis, I always ask “would we be paying this if we were a multi-tap without a brewery?”
 Excise taxes are a perfect example.
 We only pay them because we make beer, and they’re an important cost factor to include.

-Two important costs I leave out of my analysis are depreciation and sales taxes.
-In the case of the latter, sales taxes (if applicable in your state) are something you’re going to have to pay regardless of if you’re selling your beer or someone else’s, and thus are not germane to the cost of your beer.
+Two important costs I leave out of my analysis are depreciation and sales tax.
+In the case of the latter, sales tax (if applicable in your state) is something you’re going to have to pay regardless of if you’re selling your beer or someone else’s, and thus are not germane to the cost of your beer.

 Packaged and Outside Account Sales